 Registration takes place via MOZonline.
-If external university courses are taken as part of a supplementary course, registration must also take place at the organizing university (e.g. Paris Lodron University Salzburg).
+If external university courses are taken as part of a supplementary course, you must also register with the organising university (e.g. Paris Lodron University Salzburg).

-How are the supplementary studies recognized and certified?
+How are the study supplements recognised and certified?

-Certificates obtained for supplementary studies can be used twice:
+Certificates obtained for supplementary study programmes can be used twice:

-In the case of a sufficient number of certificates for the basic or advanced module (12 ECTS-Credits each) of the respective study supplements or for the study focus.
+- In the case of a sufficient number of certificates for the basic or advanced module (12 ECTS-Credits each) of the respective study supplements or for the specialisation.

-As part of the free electives (provided they are not compulsory subjects of your own degree program).
+- As part of the free electives (provided they are not compulsory subjects of your own degree programme).

 How is the certificate issued?

-Certificates for supplementary studies at the Mozarteum University Salzburg:
+Certificates for study supplements at the Mozarteum University Salzburg:

 After completing the required 12 ECTS-Credits for the basic module or advanced module, the courses must be entered in the course list and sent together with individual certificates in PDF format by e-mail to the respective head of the study supplement for verification.
 After the review, the head of the supplementary study programme must forward the documents to the Study and Examination Management for the issue of the certificate.
 The certificate must be collected from the Servicepoint of the Mozarteum University Salzburg, Mirabellplatz 1 after it has been issued.